Quick Answer

 Design reconciliation around payout batches, not net totals.
 If a provider can show a currency count but cannot show corridor-level proof for both acceptance and disbursement, treat the capability as unverified until proven.

-If you want a deeper dive, read Intacct vs. NetSuite for Payment Platforms: Which ERP Handles Multi-Currency and High-Volume AP Better.
+For a finance-systems view of multi-currency AP and reconciliation, see Intacct vs. NetSuite for Payment Platforms: Which ERP Handles Multi-Currency and High-Volume AP Better.

 The corridor checks above only work if you show up with facts, not a generic request for "multi-currency support."
 If you skip corridor definitions, failure evidence, and close constraints, you will still have to do that work later, usually under more pressure.